Ravalli County Museum: Annual events

 The Annual McIntosh Apple Day Festival, begun in 1979, is a one-day event held in October to celebrate the Apple Boom of 1907 to 1911.
 The Museum staff and volunteers make and sell apple pies, apple butter, and other apple dishes.
 Up to 175 vendors from the Bitterroot Valley and other areas of Montana and Idaho set up booths on the streets surrounding the Museum.

-Bitter Root Day, a Salish Culture themed festival, is held each June, and promotes the preservation of the Montana State flower, the Bitter Root.
+Bitter Root Day, a Salish Culture themed festival, is held each June, and promotes the preservation of the Montana State flower, the bitterroot.
 Plants and seeds of the flower are sold with planting instructions.

 At the Art & Treasures Annual Appraisal Event, local residents bring in their own artifacts and collectibles to be appraised by a local appraiser.
 All profits from this event go to support the Museum and its mission.

 In June, the Annual Afternoon of Cowboy Music & Poetry takes place on the lawn of the Museum.
 Guests sit on hay bales and listen to cowboy poets and musical performers as they depict the lifestyle of the cowboy through poetry and song.

 Since 1992 the Museum has held an annual 'Photograph Montana' contest to raise funds for the preservation of the Ernst Peterson photograph collection.
 Professional and amateur photographers are invited every year to submit photos of Montana for a small fee for each photo.
 The photos are judged and ribbons and prizes are awarded to the winners during a special ceremony.
 All photos are featured in an exhibit in the Old Courtroom Gallery on the third floor of the Museum.